BenMorel/mysql-replication-check/README.md

 # MySQL replication check tool

-This tool uses [CHECKSUM TABLE](http://dev.mysql.com/doc/en/checksum-table.html) to ensure that every table on a master and a slave MySQL server are in sync.
+This tool uses [CHECKSUM TABLE](http://dev.mysql.com/doc/en/checksum-table.html) to ensure that every table on a master and a slave MySQL / MariaDB server are in sync.
 As opposed to several checksum tools, it is totally read-only: it does not write anything to the database, making it very safe.

 This tool uses table locks.
 Depending on the size of your tables, the speed of your server, and/or the availability of a maintenance window during which these locks are acceptable, this can be a problem or not.